This tutorial will walk you through each step of the transition process.

 There’s an easy way to ensure that your members have the same permissions in the AccessAlly site as they did in your Memberium/iMember360 site.
 Here’s a 3-step process you can use to keep everything streamlined:

 Step 1: Create a Spreadsheet for Memberium & AccessAlly Courses and Tags

 Make a spreadsheet of the Memberium Courses and the AccessAlly courses alongside each other.
 This is where you can keep track of which tags belong to the respective courses.

->

-> The tags from Memberium will remain as-is, and as you create the new courses in AccessAlly you can put the new tags (automatically created in the AccessAlly Workflow Wizard) into the spreadsheet.
+The tags from Memberium will remain as-is, and as you create the new courses in AccessAlly you can put the new tags (automatically created in the AccessAlly Offerings wizard) into the spreadsheet.

->

-> Step 2: Course & Tag Creation
+Step 2: Course & Tag Creation

 Once the site setup has been completed, make sure that all of the members in Infusionsoft with tags for Course A in Memberium also receive the tags for the corresponding Course A in AccessAlly.